 Specializing in IT Systems and Cybersecurity.
 Thesis in the area of distributed consensus and blockchains: "TBO: Total Byzantine Order - Scalable epidemic probabilistic total order resilient to Byzantine faults".

 A hosting bot for the Warcraft III multiplayer game, developed over the years by a community of enthusiasts.
-Fork with the goal of adding features to support an upcoming project that seeks to revitalize the dying community.Check it out
+Fork with the goal of adding features to support a project that sought to revitalize the dying community.Check it out

 2-player pong, with ridiculous powerups and modifiers: developed for a one week programming competition against other students.
 Ended up in 2nd place.Check it out